ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

           fx_files: [sftlf, sftof, sftgif, areacello, areacella]

-Such a recipe will automatically retrieve all the ``fx_files: [sftlf, sftof, sftgif, areacello, areacella]``-type fx files for each of the variables that are needed for and then, in the diagnostic phase, these mask files will be available for the developer to use them as they need to.
+Such a recipe will automatically retrieve all the ``fx_files: [sftlf, sftof, sftgif, areacello, areacella]``-type fx files for each of the variables they are needed for and then, in the diagnostic phase, these mask files will be available for the developer to use them as they need to.
 The `fx_files` attribute of the big `variable` nested dictionary that gets passed to the